attilammagyar/html-filter/README.md

 HTMLFilter
 ==========

-Remove tags or attributes based on a whitelist from a snippet of well-formatted HTML text using PHP's DOM library.
+Remove tags or attributes based on a whitelist from a snippet of somewhat well-formatted HTML text using PHP's DOM library.

 Example: